-The recruitment of faculty members is the responsibility of the provost and associate provost and academic dean in consultation with the division heads and department chairs.
+The recruitment of faculty members is the responsibility of the provost, vice provost, and academic dean in consultation with the department chairs.
 Procedures for recruitment are found in Section 3.2.

 2.3.5 Campus-specific Employment

 Although faculty members work in departments jointly sponsored by the College of Saint Benedict and Saint John's University, unless otherwise indicated in their contract, they are employees of only one institution and do not acquire the rights or privileges of employees of the other.